CLIENT TESTIMONIALS & CHARITY EVENTS

 Grim 8 Aldershot for 'BLESMA'

 The Event: Grim is held over the Army's vehicle testing tracks in December's freezing cold conditions.
-You know your in for a treat when they have to break the ice on the lakes for you to run 9 miles through them.
+You know you're in for a treat when they have to break the ice on the lakes for you to run 9 miles through them.

 The Charity: BLESMA The Limbless Veterans providing life after amputation and injury - the loss of a limb does not have to mean loss of activity.